Jimmy López Bellido, Composer-in-Residence

-The Houston Symphony’s commitment to new music and continually expanding the symphonic repertoire sees the world premiere in 2019-2020 of a Houston Symphony commission from Composer-in-Residence Jimmy López, in the third and final year of his residency.
-López’ Symphony No. 2, Ad Astra (December 2019), takes its inspiration from a subject near and dear to Houston’s heart: the space program and humankind’s exploration of the stars.
+The Houston Symphony’s commitment to new music and continually expanding the symphonic repertoire saw the world premiere in 2019–2020 of a Houston Symphony commission from Composer-in-Residence Jimmy López Bellido, in the third and final year of his residency.
+López’s Symphony No. 2, Ad Astra (December 2019), took its inspiration from a subject near and dear to Houston’s heart: the space program and humankind’s exploration of the stars.

 December 5–8, 2019